us0p/alexandria/planning/project_ideas.md

 ## Search aggregator
 An search aggregator that aggregates search results from Shopee, Mercado Livre, and Amazon Can be monetized with ADS.
+## Image converter
+An CLI application that converts image of one format to another, from jpg to png for example.